Find out more about the Data Protection and what it means for you.

 Of course, data protection law is not just about other people’s personal data!

 The Society also holds information about you, as a colleague, and it must protect and be respectful of it.
-The Society’s Colleagues Privacy Notice explains how this is done – you can see it here: [coming soon]
+The Society’s Privacy Notice for Colleagues, Workers and Contractors explains how this is done.

 Our Policies and Procedures